-The other main reason for me wanting to get a fitness tracker is that I love tracking and analysing my exericse.
+The other main reason for me wanting to get a fitness tracker is that I love tracking and analysing my exercise.
 I had been using the Map My Run app on my iPhone to track my exercise but was really keen to add in tracking of my heart rate so I could see a proper reflection as to how my fitness is going.
-The main feautres that made me choose this activity tracker was firstly the heart rate tracker.
+The main features that made me choose this activity tracker was firstly the heart rate tracker.
 The other things like the silent alarm, sleep tracking and wireless syncing helped me decide on it.
-I picked this up in duty free coming back from England in Heathrow Airport.
+I picked this up in duty-free coming back from England in Heathrow Airport.

 There are some things I really love about my Fitbit Charge HR.
 I really like seeing how my heart rate has tracked through any exercise I do and in the tracking of exercise the Fitbit app also breaks the kilometres down so you can see how long each kilometre took.
 This was one of my favourite features of the app I used to use so this was great to find.

 The silent alarm is great.
 You can set alarms at any time and the Fitbit will vibrate on your wrist and alert you.
 I was a bit dubious about whether this would actually wake me up when I was properly asleep but I can assure you it does.
 I used this feature to convince my husband to let me get this because I’m one of those annoying people who lets their alarm go off for ages before I actually get up.
 Now I can set my alarm stupidly early and I don’t wake him up with repeated snooze alarms.
 I have recently discovered that you can only have eight alarms set at once so can’t have a whole heap set up at one time.